enricozappa/bookLog-API/README.md

 # BookLog API

 Backend API for my BookLog MERN stack application.
 This API provides endpoints for user authentication and book management.

+> ❗ **Important:** The routes are currently not protected by authentication, this feature is still under development.
+If you want to try this API be sure to allow MongoDB to accept requests only from your IP.

 BookLog is a simple and minimalist project that allows you to keep track of your book backlog, without any overhead or unnecessary frills.